microsoft/CSS-Exchange/docs/MDO/SA-SL-Policies-AppliedTo-User.md

 Preset rules, if applied to USER, have no configurable or visible properties.
 Their set values documented in link above.

 ## How To Run
-This script requires permissions in Microsoft Defender XDR RBAC, Exchange Online, or Microsoft Entra, as explained here:
+This script requires permissions in Microsoft Defender XDR RBAC, Exchange Online, or Microsoft Entra ID, as explained here:

 [Permissions to Configure MDO](https://learn.microsoft.com/en-us/defender-office-365/safe-links-policies-configure?view=o365-worldwide#what-do-you-need-to-know-before-you-begin)